erichs/erichs.github.io/source/_posts/2014-06-27-curious-case-of-the-disappearing-cats.markdown

 The thought process behind this command is: start with some text, then filter it thus, and filter it so, then write it to an output file.
 Simple.
 In some cases, I even give myself a pass on this if it makes my intention clearer.
 Usually, though, I try to fix the habit.

 # The Fix?
 Refactoring.
 No, really.
-More on this soon.
+More on this next time.

 # Bonus: Useless use of `wc`
 Often I will do the following to get a matching pattern count: